 Supervised clinical training/experience

-This first placement unit is conducted through the university clinics which are embedded within Eastern and Barwon Health.
-It is designed to equip students with a range of psychology skills and an awareness of professional issues.
+This first placement unit is conducted through the university clinics which are embedded within both Eastern and Barwon Health.
+It is designed to equip students with a range of clinical psychology skills and an awareness of professional issues.
 It provides students with the opportunity to learn specific clinical assessment and intervention skills (such as suicide intervention) as well as visit many of the various facilities in which Clinical Psychologists work within the public health system.
 Students will learn about the interface between clinical psychology and other professionals within a hospital and community setting.
 They will have the opportunity to observe clinical work being undertaken and take part in some assessments and interventions at the hospital's psychiatric services.

-This also involves regular attendance at case analysis seminars.
+This unit also involves regular attendance at case analysis seminars.
 Students will be required to present a case or issue from their placement.
 These seminars will provide the opportunity for students to obtain feedback from staff and other students.

 Upon completion of this unit, students will have received suitable knowledge and training in professional skills necessary for subsequent placements.

 Assessment task 1: Attendance for 12 days

 Assessment task 2: Presentation of logbook of all days of observational placement to the Unit Chair within 21 days of completion the observational days

 Assessment task 3: Satisfactory report outlining professional and ethical competence of the student from the Placement Supervisor